David Mark Dyches

 Brief Life History of David Mark

 When David Mark Dyches was born on 3 November 1921, in Scipio, Millard, Utah, United States, his father, Milo T Dyches, was 33 and his mother, Winnifred Emma Wasden, was 30.
 He married Verna Catharine Olsen on 20 March 1944, in Manti, Sanpete, Utah, United States.
-He immigrated to World in 1944 and lived in Monroe, Sevier, Utah, United States in 1930 and Monroe Election Precinct, Sevier, Utah, United States in 1940.
+He immigrated to San Francisco, California, United States in 1944 and lived in Monroe, Sevier, Utah, United States in 1930 and Monroe Election Precinct, Sevier, Utah, United States in 1940.
 He died on 14 April 2008, in Sandy, Salt Lake, Utah, United States, at the age of 86, and was buried in Monroe, Sevier, Utah, United States.

 Photos and Memories (8)